alexchenuw/devopslabs/Lab-20/README.md

 > scale out/in number of pods for the deployment

-* scale the deployment with 10 pods from 4 pods
+* scale the deployment to 10 pods from 4 pods

 ```
 kubectl scale deployment achenwebdemo --replicas=10